<This post contains affiliate links so that the reader can easily locate the items mentioned in the article. Thank you>

 Now, if you want to have a go at it yourself, you can mix it up and use coconut oil instead of almond.
-You can add some rose oil absolute for a lovely scent and even press in some dried rose petals as you’re putting the mixture into the molds.
+Go ahead and add some rose oil absolute for a lovely scent and even press in some dried rose petals as you’re putting the mixture into the molds.
 So many ways to get creative with this!

 Sun Soothing System

 If you have ever been out on a hot sunny day and forgotten to apply your sun lotion, you’ll love how Tea can come to your skin’s aid.

 Put the kettle on and make yourself a lovely cup of tea to relax with (we all know how the sun can zap our energy).
 In another cup, just for your skin, add a couple more tea bags and wet with warm water.
 Then apply the wet teabags to any sunburnt areas and feel the instant relief.

 You can also use this method for other burns, including razor burns.
 Tea takes the sting out right away.

 As a weekly beauty ritual, you can’t beat a face mask for improving your skin’s complexion.
 Open up two used green tea bags, or use 2 tsp. of brewed loose leaves and add 1/2 a teaspoon of lemon juice to a bowl.
 You have just made yourself a face mask.

 Apply the mix to your face using cotton balls and leave to dry.
 You can leave your face mask on for about 10 minutes then rinse off with lukewarm water.

 This super simple face mask is great for your skin.
 The combination of the green tea and lemon will leave your skin with a beautiful, healthy glow.

 Tea for Tear Puffed Eyes